Code-name-HeaLer/Hello-World-NPM-Package/README.md

 # hello-generator

-A simple CLI tool that generates a "hello.js" file with a Hello World program.
+A simple CLI tool that generates a "hello.js" file with a Hello World program, in console.log

 ## Installation